Croats of Bosnia and Herzegovina: Education

 The first educational institutions of Bosnian Croats were monasteries, of which the most significant were those in Kreševo, Fojnica, Kraljeva Sutjeska and Tolisa, and later monasteries in Herzegovina, of which the most significant are those in Humac and Široki Brijeg.
 The most substantial individuals working for the elementary education of Bosnian Croats in the 19th century were Ivan Franjo Jukić and Grgo Martić, who founded and organised elementary schools throughout Bosnia and Herzegovina.
 In 1887, many elementary schools were founded in Bosnia and Herzegovina along with the Order of Sisters of St. Francis, whose classes were led methodologically and professionally, so Bosnian Croat schools were, at the end of the Ottoman era and beginning of Austrian-Hungarian occupation, the same as elementary schools in rest of Europe.
 The educational system of Bosnia and Herzegovina during communism was based on a mixture of nationalities and the suppression of Croat identity.
 With the establishment of the Croatian Community of Herzeg-Bosnia, Bosnian Croat schools adopted the Croatian educational system.

 At the same time, University Džemal Bijedić of Mostar was renamed the University of Mostar, with Croatian as the official language.
 This university is the only one in Bosnia and Herzegovina that uses Croatian as its official language.
 After signing the Dayton Accords, jurisdiction over education in Republika Srpska was given to the RS Government, while in the Federation, jurisdiction over education was given to the cantons.
 In municipalities with a Croat majority or significant minority, schools with Croatian as an official language also exist.
 In territories where there is only a small number of Croats, Catholic centres perform educational functions.
 Other educational institutions include HKD Napredak, the Scientific Research Institute of the University of Mostar, the Croatian Lexicographic Institute of Bosnia and Herzegovina, and the Institute for Education in Mostar.

 Language

-Croats of Bosnia and Herzegovina speak Croatian, a standardised variety of Serbo-Croatian.
+Croats of Bosnia and Herzegovina speak mostly the Younger Ikavian dialect, but widely use the standardised Croatian language for official purposes.